7 Cable Rear Delt Fly Alternatives For Strong Shoulders

 - Very light dumbbells (typically 3lb or 5lb) OR Weight Plates (typically 2.5lb or 5lb)

-- Adjust a bench up to about 30 degrees and grab two light weight plates.
+- Adjust an incline bench up to about 30 degrees and grab two light weight plates.

 - Lay on your stomach with your head hanging off the top of the bench.